 Spectacled caiman facts for kids and adults, with pictures, video and in-depth information on behavior, diet and life-cycle.
-Discover the world’s most common crocodilian!
+Discover a common crocodilian of Central and South America!

 Spectacled Caiman Facts At A Glance